 Irwin is a leading software provider enabling capital markets professionals to build stronger relationships with the investment community.
 Global public companies and their advisors use Irwin’s solutions to better understand shareholder activity, identify and connect with qualified investors, and keep track of all interactions in one central CRM.

 For more information, please visit our website.

-This event is exclusively for senior corporate IROs and other senior-level executives with IR responsibility.
+This event is exclusively for senior corporate, in-house IR professionals.
 To register for this year’s event, please fill in the form below and if you are eligible, we will send you a confirmation along with detailed event information.